 Yeah, we got in last night.

-You travelled all the night from Moscow to Helsinki?
+Did you travel all night from Moscow to Helsinki?

-Well, no we flew.
+Well, no, we flew.
 We traveled in the day.
-That’s the thing man, it’s like every day off has been a travel day.
+That’s the thing, man.
+It’s like every day off has been a travel day.
 So it’s really intense drives.
-We had ten shows right in a row before the travel day to Moscow and it was through Eastern Europe.
-The roads were really bad and it was a 12 or 15 hour drove some of them.
-It was really hard to sleep.
+We had ten shows right in a row before the travel day to Moscow, and it was through Eastern Europe.
+The roads were terrible, and it was a 12 or 15 hour drove some them.
+It was tough to sleep.

 Regarding opening bands, why did White Wizard have to leave the whole tour?

 I mean, they missed like three shows.
 They had issues.
 Financially I think they were hoping that their merchandise would have sold better to help support the tour, and it wasn’t.

 THE UNIT AS THE BAND